1 Week NORTHERN Albania Itinerary for Hikers

 Komani Lake

 The Shala River is often overlooked by travellers, however I highly recommend staying a night here.
 The Shala River is located off Komani Lake.
 There are guesthouses lining the bottom of a canyon floor next to the bright blue river which flows from the mountains.
-It’s truly a magical place and if you stay here overnight, you can watch the stars and horses under fairy lights next to a beach bar.
+It’s truly a magical place and if you stay here overnight, you can watch the stars and horses wander under fairy lights next to a beach bar.
 Need I say more?

 The owners of the guesthouse you choose to stay with will pick you up at the Komani Lake Ferry Port and drop you off the following morning so you can catch another ferry in the direction of Valbona.